Jay Electronica: Personal life

 Jay Electronica and Erykah Badu were in a relationship for five years and have a daughter together, Mars Merkaba Thedford, who was born in 2009.
 Jay Electronica had an affair with Kate Emma Rothschild, the wife of Benjamin Goldsmith, resulting in the breakdown of Goldsmith's marriage.

 Jay Electronica is a registered member of the Nation of Islam and follower of Louis Farrakhan.
-His views play a major role in his music, including his debut studio album, A Written Testimony (2020), where Electronica speaks in both English and Arabic, the latter being the official language of Islam.
+His views play a major role in his music, including his debut studio album, A Written Testimony (2020), where Electronica speaks in both English and Arabic.

 Controversies

 Statements about the Illuminati

-On March 13, 2020, Electronica caused controversy by posting a series of bizarre Tweets, in which he claimed to have had a meeting with the Illuminati (the legendary secret society that supposedly controls all world events with the aim of creating a New World Order).
-The controversy arose from the fact that his tweets accused certain groups in society of being part of the Illuminati, such as the Dominicans, the Visigoths and the Jehovah's Witnesses, leading him to be accused of committing racism, religious discrimination and being a conspiracy theorist.
+On March 13, 2020, Electronica posted a series of Tweets in which he claimed to have had a meeting with The Illuminati.
+He accused certain groups in society of being part of the Illuminati, such as the Dominicans, the Visigoths, and the Jehovah's Witnesses, and was accused of racism, religious discrimination, and being a conspiracy theorist.

 Feud with Joe Budden

-Since March 2020, Electronica is involved in an ongoing feud with broadcaster, media personality and former rapper Joe Budden due to Budden's negative review of Electronica's debut album, A Written Testimony (in which Budden openly says that he hated Electronica's debut album and that he called Electronica's debut album "A Jay-Z Mixtape"), which led to him and Budden to get involved in a heated argument that went viral on Twitter, with the two exchanging accusations against each other.
+Since March 2020, Electronica has been involved in a feud with broadcaster, media personality, and former rapper Joe Budden due to Budden's negative review of Electronica's debut album, A Written Testimony, with Budden saying he hated the album and called it "A Jay-Z Mixtape" because Jay-Z showed up Electronica.

 Antisemitism

-The track "Ghost of Soulja Slim" from the album A Written Testimony includes a reference to the "Synagogue of Satan", a phrase pulled from Revelation 2:9 often considered as an antisemitic slur.
-The album also contains samples of sermons by Louis Farrakhan, the Nation of Islam leader whose rhetoric has often been denounced as antisemitic.
-As a result, Electronica has been accused of antisemitism.
-His verse on Noname's song "Balloons" also features numerous antisemitic dog whistles, including the Rothschild conspiracy theory, which led to controversy and criticism.
+The track "Ghost of Soulja Slim" from A Written Testimony includes multiple references to Jewish conspiracy theories, including the Rothschilds, the "Synagogue of Satan", a phrase from Revelation 2:9 often considered an antisemitic slur, and samples sermons by Louis Farrakhan, the Nation of Islam leader whose rhetoric has often been denounced as antisemitic.
+Electronica previously referenced the "Synagogue of Satan" on the track "Better in Tune (With the Infinite)" in 2014, and again referenced the Rothschilds conspiracy theory in a verse on Noname's 2023 song "Balloons".
+Amid the controversy, his 2012 song "Bitches and Drugs", in which he called himself "Jaydolph Spitler, rap Hitler", resurfaced.
+His support for Kanye West and Nick Cannon during their respective antisemitism scandals was also criticized.